-Disability Living Allowance (DLA) is a benefit for disabled people, but it’s gradually being replaced by Personal Independence Payment.
+Disability Living Allowance (DLA) is a benefit for disabled people in the form of a regular, tax-free payment, but it's gradually being replaced by Personal Independence Payment.

 What is Disability Living Allowance?

 Disability Living Allowance (DLA) is a benefit that helps with the extra costs you may face if you're disabled.
-However, it’s gradually being replaced by Personal Independence Payment.
+It comes in the form of a monthly tax-free payment, which you can spend however you need to.
+However, it's gradually being replaced by Personal Independence Payment.

 Which disability benefit should I be claiming?

 If you haven’t already claimed DLA then you’ll need to find out which benefit you should claim, as there are different ones depending on your age:

 I already claim DLA - will I be reassessed?

 If you’re already claiming DLA, you may be wondering about what will happen as the benefit is replaced.